-Solutington Academy ACTIVITY: Ferry Visit Leader: Visit Details: Date of Visit: Assessment by: Date: Position: Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Residual Risk Rating (High /Medium /Low) Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified (e.g. Generic Risk Assessments, Guidance from Provider, etc.).
-Speci RA Seneric Risk Assessments, Guidance from Provider, etc.).
-Specific CM's not included in the generic RA (e.g. briefings, actions by leaders / participants, qualifications / experience of supervisors) eric Risk Assessments, Guidance from Provider, etc.).
-Specific CM's not included in the generic circumstances have changed RA If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level All eventualities All group members, including leaders This generic risk assessment will be used in addition to the "Travel - General" which gives general safety guidance ap 0 Follow guidance for groups issued by ferry company Vehicle movements in vehicle park Group to remain on coach 0 Vahiala mayamanta an If there is a need to leave the coach, group members to b staff and walk along designated pedestrian lanes be escorted by member of Vehicle movements on vehicle deck Leaders will closely supervise departure / arrival of group coach or minibus on vehicle deck o members from / to the Young people will not be allowed back onto vehicle deck disembarkation during journey until time for
+ACTIVITY: Ferry Visit Leader: Visit Details: Date of Visit: Assessment by: D Date: Position: Significant Hazards and Associated Risks Those who might be harmed C Control Measures (CM's): Additional CM's required?
+Rat idual ing (H lium /l ligh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level All eventualities All group members, including leaders This generic risk assessment will be used in addition to the generic risk assessment, Travel - General" which gives general safety guidance applicable to all journeys.
+0 • Follow guidance for groups is ssued by ferry company Vehicle movements in vehicle park Group to remain on coach 0 If there is a need to leave the staff and walk along designate be escorted by member of - Vehicle movements on vehicle deck Leaders will closely supervise coach or minibus on vehicle de members from / to the Young people will not be allow disembarkation wed back onto vehicle deck during journey until time for